-Adam Tragone is an associate in the Pittsburgh, PA office of Strassburger McKenna Gutnick & Gefsky.
-His practice focuses on appellate, constitutional, and commercial litigation in federal and state courts across the country.
-Adam has represented clients in matters involving complex contractual disputes, trade secrets, class actions, insurance coverage litigation, and constitutional civil rights.
-Adam also maintains an active pro bono practice.
+Adam J. Tragone came to Strassburger McKenna Gutnick & Gefsky in 2019.
+His practice focuses on appellate, constitutional, and commercial litigation.
+Mr. Tragone has represented clients in matters involving complex contractual disputes, class actions, insurance coverage litigation, and constitutional civil rights.

-Adam represents a broad array of clients throughout Pennsylvania state courts, as well as federal courts around the country.
-Recently, he successfully argued the reversal of a Pennsylvania court order barring the media’s First Amendment right to access to multi-day mass shooting jury trial on a behalf of a national media outlet, as well as representing an international commercial insurer in multimillion dollar appeal of coverage dispute against materials manufacturer in the United States Court of Appeals for the Third Circuit.
-He also recently drafted briefs in the Commonwealth Court of Pennsylvania and the Superior Court of Pennsylvania on behalf of a large municipality’s defense of a zoning ordinance and on behalf of an regional law firm in defending claims of legal malpractice and conspiracy, respectively.
+Mr. Tragone represents a broad array of clients throughout Pennsylvania state courts, as well as federal courts around the country.
+Recently, he successfully argued the reversal of a Pennsylvania court order barring the media’s First Amendment right to access a multi-day mass shooting jury trial on behalf of a national media outlet.
+He also represented an international commercial insurer in a multimillion-dollar appeal of coverage dispute against a materials manufacturer in the United States Court of Appeals for the Third Circuit.

-Along with extensive appellate practice, Adam has assisted in high-stakes trials in both state and federal courts, including representing an international commercial insurer in an declaratory judgment action against national railroad company for claims arising from quadruple fatality railroad accident in United States District Court of Nebraska, representing a regional financial services firm in ERISA litigation in United States District Court for Northern District of Ohio, and providing a defense for a national traffic control company for claims under the National Labor Relations Act in the United States District Court for the Southern District of Indiana.
+Along with extensive appellate practice, Mr. Tragone has assisted in high-stakes trials in both state and federal courts, including representing an international commercial insurer in an declaratory judgment action against a national railroad company in United States District Court of Nebraska, representing a regional financial services firm in ERISA litigation in United States District Court for Northern District of Ohio, and providing a defense for a national traffic control company for claims under the National Labor Relations Act in the United States District Court for the Southern District of Indiana.

-Prior to law school, Adam served as the managing editor of Human Events.
-For three years, Adam stewarded the nation’s oldest weekly conservative newspaper in providing daily national political coverage in both print and online formats.
-During this time, Adam wrote the paper’s editorials, conducted weekly newsmaker interviews, and appeared on national television and radio providing political analysis.
-He also served as director of external relations for Young America’s Foundation, a principal conservative outreach organization for high school and college students.
+Prior to law school, Mr. Tragone served as a managing editor for a national newspaper in Washington DC.
+He has provided political commentary for national television and radio programs and served as director of external relations for Young America’s Foundation, a principal conservative outreach organization for high school and college students.